-Please note all action plans must be implemented/resolved by September 30, 2019.
-Progress reports on all findings are required quarterly (FTA C 5010.1E) until the findings are mitigated.
+Progress reports on all findings will be required quarterly (FTA C 5010.1E) for the next year or until the next audit, whichever occurs first.
 Jana Uhrig with SDDOT's Audits team will request your quarterly progress report via email.
-If you have any questions regarding the progress report, please call Jana at (605) 773-4312 or email Jana at Jana.
-Uhrig@state.sd.us.
+If you have any questions regarding the progress report, please call Jana at (605) 773-4312 or email Jana at Jana.Uhrig@state.sd.us.